conan-io/docs/reference/conanfile/tools/apple.rst

             xcode.generate()

-When the ``XcodeDeps`` generator is used, every invocation of ``conan install`` will generate several configuration files, per dependency and per configuration.
+When the ``XcodeDeps`` generator is used, every invocation of ``conan install`` will generate several configuration files, per dependency and configuration.
 For the *conanfile.py* above, for example:

 .. code-block:: bash